12 Ways to Wake Up Happier Tomorrow Morning (and Every Morning)

 It’s no surprise that exercise is good for your body—but it can improve your outlook.
-Research from the University of Vermont shows that the mood-enhancing benefits of a 20-minute workout last for 12 hours!
 “Exercise releases endorphins, which activate the body’s ‘reward system,’ basically telling the body ‘you should do this again’ by making a person feel really good, reducing stress, and improving mood,” says Acacia Parks, PhD, an associate professor of psychology at Hiram College and the chief scientist of the website happify.com.
 For an extra bonus, exercise outdoors since being in nature also benefits your mood.
 Even better, do so in the morning.
-Geilan says morning exercise is a recipe for “double happiness” because your brain runs on the fuel of “having a win” early in the day.
+Gielan says morning exercise is a recipe for “double happiness” because your brain runs on the fuel of “having a win” early in the day.

 Choose time over stuff

-Easier said than done—but money really can’t buy happiness.
 Due to something psychologists call hedonic adaptation, we get used to the beautiful, wonderful things we have, so after a short period of time material possessions don’t do much to make us feel happier.
-If you’re going to spend money, buy experiences, like traveling, which studies have shown to lead to greater fulfillment than objects.
+If you’re going to spend money, buy experiences, like traveling, which research has found leads to greater fulfillment than objects.
 The novelty of doing and seeing new things piques our interest and expands our perspective, helping us to better appreciate our own life.
-Learn the truth behind myths of happiness you’ve convinced yourself are true.
+Learn the truth behind happiness myths you’ve convinced yourself are true.